willfindlay/COMP5900T-Notes/notes.md

             - the process must transition to r'(a lower privileged ring)
          - when a process invokes a code segment with a call bracket where r2 <= r <= r3:
             - the process transitions to r' by using one of the gates in the code segment as entry point
-   - from Chapter 2 we have seen that a secure protection system requires a protection state, a labeling state, and a transition state.
-Multics built their protection state based on the 3 models.

 #### Multics Reference Monitor

-- Multic's reference monitor was implemented by the supervisor.
+- Multics' reference monitor is implemented by the supervisor
 - each Multics instruction either accesses a segment via a directory or via a SDW, so authorization is performed on each instruction
 - the supervisor also performs protection domain transitions as mentioned above
 - a transition that requires to go through a gate segment needs to verify the following: